 Expect the unexpected.
 MS teaches you to be flexible and adaptable.
 "Any parent knows that the best possible plans can veer horribly wrong at any moment because of a meltdown or sick kid," Cavallo says.

 Be a role model.
 "Your kids will understand we all face challenges, but they'll see you succeeding despite them," says Cindy Richman, senior director of patient and health care relations at the Multiple Sclerosis Association of America.
 "Your example will make them more resilient and confident."

 Take care of yourself.
 Give yourself plenty of downtime and rest.
 "Tending to your own needs isn't selfish," says Rosalind Kalb, PhD, a clinical psychologist and vice president of clinical care at the National Multiple Sclerosis Society.
 If you overdo it one day, it could take you a week to recover -- and that's not good for anyone.

-Have a Plan B. Your symptoms can act up at the worst times -- like right before a special outing with your kids.
+Have a plan B. Your symptoms may act up at inconvenient times, like right before a special outing with your kids.
 Always be prepared.
 Have a stash of fun stuff you can dip into at home, such as a few unopened board games or a DVD.